ForgedApps/backstage-catalog-webhook-plugin/README.md

 2. Ensure that the `remoteEndpoint` is correctly configured and accessible from your Backstage instance.
 3. Verify that your Backstage instance has the necessary permissions to fetch catalog entities.
 4. If using a secret, make sure it's correctly configured in both Backstage and the receiving server.
+5. If you're experiencing performance issues or payload size errors, try adjusting the `batchSize` configuration.
+A smaller batch size may help if you're encountering timeouts or memory issues, while a larger batch size might improve overall processing speed for large catalogs.

 ## Contributing